Pet Sounds: Structural unity

+Tertian modulations (by thirds) were frequently used.
 The use of major and minor submediants, which establish tonic–submediant (I–vi/VI) relationships in all key-shifting tracks except "God Only Knows", is cited by Lambert as another "important source of overall unity".
 (Note: This pattern begins in "Wouldn't It Be Nice", modulating from F to D, and recurs in tracks like "That's Not Me" (A to F♯ major) and "Let's Go Away for Awhile" (F to D).
 Side B continues the motif: "Pet Sounds" shifts to G major within B♭ while "Here Today" and "Caroline No" employ minor submediants.
 The sole exception is "God Only Knows", which modulates up a fourth instead of using submediant relations.
 Lambert adds that while submediant key relations were new to Wilson's "intra-album thematic" approach, earlier Beach Boys albums had featured diverse tonal shifts—one "specific precedent" being "Your Summer Dream" (1963)—and similar techniques had occasionally appeared in contemporaneous pop; however, for Wilson, influenced by jazz harmony, such progressions were habitual.)
 Author Jim Fusilli observes that Wilson frequently departs from and returns to the composition's "logic" to cement "emotional intent", but never "unbridled joy", as he had with "The Little Girl I Once Knew".
-Lambert locates this technique in Wilson's use of diminished seventh chords, "almost always [appearing] at a dramatic moment", such as in "Don't Talk" (on the word "eyes" in "I can see so much in your eyes") and "God Only Knows" (on the words "sure about it" and "livin' do me").
+Lambert locates this technique in Wilson's use of half-diminished seventh chords to impart dramatic tension in songs such as "Don't Talk" (on the word "eyes" in "I can see so much in your eyes") and "God Only Knows" (on the words "sure about it" and "livin' do me").

+Wilson's bass lines were often chromatic and melodic while avoiding emphasis on the root note.
+Variations on a descending 1–5 pattern, a device he had applied in his earlier music, but not in work leading to Pet Sounds, recur in "Here Today", "Pet Sounds", and "I Just Wasn't Made for These Times".
+Lambert surmised that Wilson's rekindled interest in this device, which he had used on Surfin' Safari (1962) and Surfin' U.S.A.
+(1963), may have been inspired by the Beatles' "I'll Be Back" (1964).